An all-fruit smoothie made with club soda and mint infused simple syrup that’s packed with strawberries, nectarines and limes.

 Anyway, I’m really trying my best to not dwell on this.
 It’s easy to get negative quickly when I start thinking about things like how 3 days ago I was running 4 miles and today I could barely walk to the mailbox.
 I’m trying to push those thoughts aside and just tell myself I will get better eventually but it’s not easy.
 I wish I could bottle some of the energy and desire I have right now to work out for when I am feeling better and lack motivation.
 Wouldn’t that be nice!?

 Let’s move along to happier things shall we…

-Things like delicious fruit smoothies on a 95 degree summer day.
+Things like delicious nectarine smoothies on a 95 degree summer day.

 Notice anything different about these shots?

 I finally got a decent photography area set up this past weekend.